 Asiago originated in the village of Asiago in northern Veneto, where it has been made for centuries.
 Although it was originally made with sheep’s milk, but it is now made with cow’s milk. fresco means “fresh” or “young,” which means this Asiago has been aged for only a few weeks (as opposed to aged asiago’s six to seven months).

 This sweet and tangy semi soft cow’s milk cheese has a slightly salty aftertaste.
 It is firm in texture…(A.G.
 Ferrari Foods)

 I wanted to make a simple grilled cheese on Sunday so I focused on a cheese I have not used often, Asiago.
 I found this version at Whole Foods, with the description specifically mentioning that it is good for melting.
 Once I saw that, I knew it was perfect for a grilled cheese.
 The cheese itself was delicious, with a soft, creamy and buttery texture.
 It even has a great smell.
 Asiago is one of my favorite cheeses, but that list is continuing to grow.

 This was the rye bread waiting for me at home.
 It was purchased fresh from our local market, which I believe cooks some of the best rye bread around.
 I can’t explain why, it is just fantastic.
 If you are every in the area (Ha!), make sure to stop by.

 As compared to other grilled cheese sandwiches, the preparation of this sandwich was very minimal and easy.
 It was a nice change of pace but that means less setup and more photos.

-The sandwich definitely was not bad in the least, I am just not sure if it stood out.
-If I was looking for something plain and simple, this is a sandwich I would try again.
+The grilled cheese definitely was not bad in the least, I am just not sure if it stood out.
+If I was looking for something plain and simple, this is a grilled cheese I would try again.
 If I was looking for something unique, I would travel down a different path.